A Wales Itinerary for a vacation in the Land of Lace Curtains and Big Voices

 Snowdonia is also home to the Dolgellan Gold belt with Gwynfynydd still operating 24 gold mines.
 Welsh gold is of the highest purity and traditionally serves as the material for royal wedding rings.
 So, when walking, keep your eyes peeled; you might spot a nugget!

 If moors and mountains aren’t your things and you prefer beaches, then cross either the Menai Suspension Bridge or the Britannia Bridge to the island of Anglesey.
 The east coast features many sandy beaches with rural villages around them whereas the northern coast boasts spectacular cliffs.
-Best known is the town of Holiyhead but there are a few others as well, with castles, manor houses, hotels, and shops.
+The best known is the town of Holiyhead but there are a few others as well, with castles, manor houses, hotels, and shops.

 Not for nothing have Prince William and Kate Middleton started their married life in a whitewashed cottage on the island of Anglesey instead of a tropical paradise in the Caribbean.